Name

 Pre War

-Albert Osborn was born in Ickleford, Herts in 1895, the son and only child of Albert and Elizabeth Osborn (nee Crawley).
+Albert Osborn was born in Ickleford, Herts in 1895, the son and only child of Albert Thomas and Elizabeth Osborn (nee Crawley) who married in Ickleford on 29 October 1888.

 Wartime Service

-Sometime later he must have re-enlisted and was accepted as a Private in the 7th Battalion, Bedfordshire Regiment and served in France from 1916, fighting in The Battles of the Somme.
+This does not explain how he came to serve in France, presumably his condition improved to a point that enabled him to enlist or to be conscripted and sometime later he was a Private in the 7th Battalion, Bedfordshire Regiment and served in France from 1916, fighting in The Battles of the Somme.

 Additional Information